Rokhlin dimension of Z^m actions on simple C*-algebras: Introduction

 \section{Introduction}

 Extending topological covering dimension to the context of nuclear $C^*$-algebras, Winter and Zacharias introduced \emph{nuclear dimension} in \cite{WZ09}.
 Recent advances in the study of nuclear $C^*$-algebras have revealed that: \begin{itemize} \item[(1)] Finiteness of nuclear dimension implies other structural properties, including Jiang-Su stability and strict comparison (\cite{Win12, Ror04}).
-In fact, a conjecture of Toms and Winter predicts that these are all equivalent for unital separable simple nuclear $C^*$-algebras. \item[(2)] Unital separable simple $C^*$-algebras of finite nuclear dimension have been completely classified by $K$-theoretic invariants, provided they satisfy a technical condition known as the UCT (Universal Coefficient Theorem) (\cite{Kir, Phi00, TWW15, EGLN15}). \end{itemize} Given the success above, it is important to understand how nuclear dimension behaves under various constructions, such as crossed products.
+In fact, a conjecture of Toms and Winter predicts that these are all equivalent for unital separable simple nuclear $C^*$-algebras. \item[(2)] Unital separable simple $C^*$-algebras of finite nuclear dimension have been completely classified by $K$-theoretic invariants, provided they satisfy a technical condition known as the UCT (Universal Coefficient Theorem) (\cite{Kir, Phi00, TWW17, EGLN15}). \end{itemize} Given the success above, it is important to understand how nuclear dimension behaves under various constructions, such as crossed products.
 Motivated by the Kakutani-Rokhlin lemma in ergodic theory (\cite{Kak43, Roh48}), its non-commutative analogues for finite von Neumann algebras (\cite{Con75, Ocn85}) and later developments in the $C^*$-realm, Hirshberg, Winter, and Zacharias introduced \emph{Rokhlin dimension} in \cite{HWZ15} for actions of finite groups and the set of integers $\Z$ on unital $C^*$-algebras.
 One of the main results in \cite{HWZ15} is that finiteness of nuclear dimension passes to crossed products when the action has finite Rokhlin dimension.
 In addition, they showed that: \begin{itemize} \item[(1)] Actions with finite Rokhlin dimension are ubiquitous; more precisely, given a unital Jiang-Su stable $C^*$-algebra $A$, the automorphisms with finite Rokhlin dimension form a $G_\delta$-subset of the automorphism group $\Aut(A)$ (\cite[Theorem 3.4]{HWZ15}). \item[(2)] There are plenty of natural examples coming from actions on commutative $C^*$-algebras, i.e., topological dynamics.
-In fact, given any minimal homeomorphism of a compact metrizable space with finite covering dimension, the induced $C^*$-system has finite Rokhlin dimension (\cite[Theorem 6.1]{HWZ15}). \end{itemize} The notion of Rokhlin dimension has been generalized to actions of $\Z^m$ by Szab\'o \cite{Sza15}, and more generally to actions of residually finite groups by Szab\'o, Wu, and Zacharias \cite{SWZ15}.
+In fact, given any minimal homeomorphism of a compact metrizable space with finite covering dimension, the induced $C^*$-system has finite Rokhlin dimension (\cite[Theorem 6.1]{HWZ15}). \end{itemize} Since the initial paper of Hirshberg, Winter, and Zacharias, the notion of Rokhlin dimension has been generalized to many different contexts.
+Rokhlin dimension for actions of $\Z^m$ was introduced by Szab\'o in \cite{Sza15}, and along the same line Szab\'o, Wu, and Zacharias in \cite{SWZ15} defined Rokhlin dimension for actions of residually finite groups.
 Similar results regarding nuclear dimension, genericity, and topological dynamics were also obtained.
+The other developments include Rokhlin dimension for compact groups actions \cite{Gar14}), for $C^*$-correspondences \cite{BTZ16}, for flows \cite{HSWW16}, and for compact quantum group actions \cite{BSV17, GKL17}.